imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 #### Package Name Guideline

 To make a Go package easy to use, it's best to give it a short, clear, and meaningful single-word name.
-Go packages typically have lowercase names without `under_scores` or `mixed capital` letters.
-These names are often simple nouns, like:
+Packages typically have lowercase names without `under_scores` or `mixed capital` letters.
+These names are often simple nouns, for example:

 - time (provides functionality for measuring and displaying time)
 - list (implements a doubly linked list)